Networking and a culture manager pay off quickly

 Incidentally, both areas of responsibility in traditional companies are almost always combined in the HR department.
 This is heavily bureaucratized and driven by processes rather than being people-centered.
 In the future, it has to be the other way around: People Employees and the corporate culture are moving forward.
 The Administrative done colleague computer - supported by human hands.

-With the Culture Manager - sometimes called the Head of Culture or Chief Culture Officer (CCO) - companies are taking this new path.
-They separate the cross-functional design from the functional administrative.
-With tasks around payroll accounting, employment contracts and so on, the culture manager is not involved in small or large companies.
-In the recruiting and the employee selection, however, he should necessarily be involved.
+With the Culture Manager - sometimes also called Head of Culture or Chief Culture Officer (CCO) - companies are taking this new path.
+They separate the cross-departmental design from the function-bound administrative.
+The Culture Manager is therefore not involved in tasks related to payroll accounting, employment contracts and so on, neither in small nor in large companies.
+However, he should definitely be involved in recruiting and employee selection.

 Goals and tasks of a Culture Manager